prp-e/intruder_detection_system/README.md

 ## TODO

 - [ ] Write videos to mp4
+    - [ ] Can be done locally or remotely.
+Locally is better.
 - [ ] Upload videos to a remote server
 - [ ] Design a file-removal mechanism
 - [ ] Send videos to Telegram/WhatsApp/E-Mail/etc.
+- [ ] Deploy current code to a Raspberry Pi